Klamath New Year baby - KOBI-TV NBC5 / KOTI-TV NBC2

 Seya Kerekes says she’s surprised to have the first baby of the year in Klamath Falls.

-“More surprised that it was on his (father’s) birthday.”
-Says Seya.
+“More surprised that it was on his (father’s) birthday,” Seya said.
 “I thought somebody would have already had a baby by now.”

 Taylor weighed in at 6 pounds, 12 ounces, and was 20 inches long.